mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	"I... am Kipnu," he said to the crowd, "And Casra is a dear friend."

-	A tear came to an eye as he looked at Linyu, who had turned hae focus to him. *"Protect Linyu,"* Casra's request resounded in his head.
+	A tear came to his eye as he looked at Linyu, who had returned hae focus to him. *"Protect Linyu,"* Casra's request resounded in his head.

 	"Know this.
 The Shadestead is not a prison, it is a slave cartel.
 Wherever you go here, you cannot escape from its reach.
 Right here...
 Right now...
 You must make a choice that will affect the rest of your lives.
 Do you resign yourself to a life of addiction and slavery, or do you reject it and fight so that others may never know such a miserable fate?
 Do you surrender to kanosin, or strive for the dream of something far greater?"